 Ease of Use

 The primary purpose of a seed starter kit is to increase the chances of your babies sprouting and flourishing by being able to carefully monitor light, humidity, and temperatures indoors rather than putting them straight into a larger pot or directly into your garden beds or the ground.
-The idea is to make it as easy as possible to turn as many seeds into healthy plants as possible, so carefully considered the difficulty of using each one of these products.
+The idea is to make it as easy as possible to turn as many seeds into healthy plants as possible, so carefully consider the difficulty of using each one of these products.

-We found the EarlyGrow 70738 to be among the easiest to operate.
+We found the EarlyGrow Medium Domed Propagator to be among the easiest to operate.
 All you need to do is stick seeds in the growing medium, lift the lid to water, and dial the vents to adjust humidity.
-The Window Garden Seed Starting Kit is a bit more time consuming to set up than the EarlyGrow because you have to wait for the pellets to expand before planting.
+The Window Garden Seed Starting Kit is a bit more time-consuming to set up than the EarlyGrow because you have to wait for the pellets to expand before planting.
 However, when it comes to transplanting your seedlings to a bigger pot, the Window Garden Seed Starting Kit is the easiest to move around.
 A bit more complicated, the Super Sprouter takes a few extra seconds to get going because you have to deal with positioning the heating pad underneath the tray, and each time you lift the dome, you have to be conscious of the light and its cord.
 Finally, the Burpee Seed Starter Tray takes the longest to get planting because you have to soak and then physically break up the included soil pellets by hand.